 She works with a wide variety of animals including, but not limited to: dogs, cats, parrots, and horses.
 All species of animals are capable of learning, it’s up to us to find what motivates each animal to learn and to encourage them to learn with us!

 Aditi shares her life with Jasmine the African Grey Parrot, Steve the Siamese rescue cat, and two rescue dogs: Sirius Black and Tig Gisele.
-When not working with animals and their people, she enjoys being outdoors hiking and biking, reading, watching movies, listening to podcasts and music, and being in good company.
+When not working with animals and their people, she enjoys being outdoors hiking and biking, competing in various dog sports with her dogs, reading, watching movies, listening to podcasts and music, and being in good company.